electronics-and-drives/ml2tikz/README.md

 A more convenient way might be to add this load command in the `.cdsinit`.

+## Usage

+### Command Interpreter Window

-Afterwards the function ML2TIKZ can be invoked in the Command Interpreter Window (CIW).
+The function ML2TIKZ must be invoked in the Command Interpreter Window (CIW).

 ```
 (ML2TIKZ ?sOutDir "~/myExports"  ?sLayersLatexFile "~/myLayerDefinition.tex")